How Do We Deal With (Product) Backlog Explosion?

 The criteria for defining candidates for the attic will vary based on circumstances but here is a set of starting ideas.

-For these situations you need to understand how much you will likely be able to deliver over a period of time so you can set an upper limit on how much should be in the product backlog.
-For example if you are working a single team, then use the velocity (or throughput, whatever you are comfortable with) information over a time period of “the next couple of releases” to set an upper limit either in terms of number of stories or, more usefully based on the number of points that are in the product backlog.
-So if your team velocity is 50 on 4 week sprints and you have a yearly release cycle, you could set the upper limit to “this release plus a little of the next release” (50 (velocity) x 12 (sprints per year) x 1.5 (releases) =) 900 points.
-Now you have are target size of product backlog based on “what might actually be delivered”.
+Often you are not able to do this, perhaps for political reasons, or because there is a contract driving work, or you don’t feel like the organization has the discipline, etc. For these situations you need to understand how much you will likely be able to deliver over a period of time so you can set an upper limit on how much should be in the product backlog.
+For example if you are working a single team, then use the velocity (or throughput, whatever you are comfortable with) information over a time period of “the next couple of releases” to set an upper limit either in terms of number of work items in the backlog.
+So if you are working on stories at the team level, and the team velocity is 50 on 2 week interations (sprints) and you have a yearly release cycle, you could set the upper limit to “this release plus a little of the next release” (50 (velocity) x 24 (sprints per year) x 1.5 (releases) 900 points.
+Now you have a target size of product backlog based on “what might actually be delivered”.
 For multiple teams on a single product, apply the same thinking.

 How do we get to 900 points?
 You can start by looking at some large groups of potential attic candidates by establishing a criteria:

-• Have a look at your product road-map.
+- Have a look at your product road-map.
 Are there things in the product backlog that are not related to your road-map?
 If yes, then think about putting these into the attic.

-• Set an “age” criteria.
+- Set an “age” criteria.
 For example, “if the item was created more than 2 years ago” or “last viewed more than 1.5 years ago” then put them in the attic.
 The thinking here is that if its been there for a long time and we haven't done anything about it then it is unlikely this will change in the future.

-• Set a “type” criteria.
+- Set a “type” criteria.
 For example, “we will only work 20% of capacity on defects” and use this formation to weed out long lists of specific types.
 The thinking here is similar to setting the upper limit in the first place.

-• Set a “priority” or “value” criteria.
+- Set a “priority” or “value” criteria.
 For example, “we will not work any P4 / low priority items reported internally”.
 The thinking here is that it is of little importance, we aren't going to do anything about it.

-• Or combinations of the above, or other criteria you have.
+- Or combinations of the above, or other criteria you have.

 The really brave among you will set up a few of these criteria and simply apply it.
 After all, if we put things into the attic, its easy to get it back down from attic if we need to.
 What you'll mostly find is that when something important “comes back” again (and trust me, important items will come back) and you go up into the attic to find the relevant record, the attic item will not be quite the same thing and so you'll end up creating a new item that reflects current understanding.